 Jay McMahon is an Assistant Professor in the H.J.
 Smead Aerospace Engineering Sciences department at the University of Colorado Boulder.
 He earned his PhD at CU in 2011, his MS in Astronautical Engineering from USC in 2006, and his BS in Aerospace Engineering from the University of Michigan in 2004.
 From 2004 - 2008, he worked for the Aerospace Corporation in El Segundo, CA, where he analyzed launch vehicle guidance systems and supported launches of US Government spacecraft on Delta II, Delta IV, and Atlas V vehicles.
 He is a science team co-investigator for NASA’s OSIRIS-REx asteroid sample return mission, where he focuses on estimation of Bennu’s gravity field, the associated internal mass distribution, and the YORP effect as part of the radio science investigation.
 His research interests include spaceraft guidance, navigation and control, spacecraft autonomy, astrodyanmics, asteroid science, and resource utilization.

 Daniel Szafir is an Assistant Professor in the Department of Computer Science and the ATLAS Institute at the University of Colorado, Boulder.
-He holds a courtesy appointment in the CU Department of Information Science and is an affiliate of the CU Research and Engineering Center for Unmanned Vehicles (RECUV), the Center for Neuroscience, and the Culture, Language, and Social Practice (CLASP) program.
+He holds courtesy appointments in the CU Aerospace Engineering Department and the Department of Information Science.
 Dr. Szafir’s research interests, which span the fields of human-robot interaction (HRI) and human-computer interaction (HCI), involve exploring how emerging interactive technologies, such as small aerial robots, wearable devices, and immersive virtual environments, may be designed to provide new forms of assistance to users in domains including collaborative work, education, and space exploration.
 He completed his Ph.D. in Computer Science at the University of Wisconsin–Madison in 2015 and was named to the Forbes 30 Under 30: Science list in 2017.
 His research support has included NASA, the National Science Foundation, Google, Intel, and Mitsubishi Heavy Industries.